gomorpheus/morpheus-docs/release_notes/current.rst

 ServiceNow: Plugin Support added for vCD, Xen, and ESXi Cloud Types The |morpheus| ServiceNow Plugin now supports vCloud Director (vCD), Xen, and ESXi Cloud Types.

-Security: opensaml updated
-  Addressed ``CVE-2015-1796 - opensaml-2.6.4 - A``

-Tenants: Logouts now redirect to subdomain login
-  When logging out of a sub-tenant, users are now redirected to the Tenants login url, rather than the Master Tenant login url.

-Tasks: Shell Task: KEY Field Added
-  Keys can now be used on Shell Tasks when using Remote Execution Targets

-Tasks: Remote Shell, Local Shell, SSH Script Tasks Merged into "Shell Script" With the addition of task execution targets, the fRemote Shell Script, Local Shell Script and SSH Script task types offered redundant functionality and have been have been merged into a single "Shell Script" task type.

 Tasks: "WinRM Script" renamed "Powershell Script"
   The WinRM Script Task type has been renamed Powershell Script, as the Task Type supports Command Bus, Local and Guest Execution in addition to WinRM connections for executing Powershell Scripts.

   - Existing WinRM Script Tasks are not affected, this is only a label change.

+Tasks: Remote Shell, Local Shell, SSH Script Tasks Merged into "Shell Script" With the addition of task execution targets, the fRemote Shell Script, Local Shell Script and SSH Script task types offered redundant functionality and have been have been merged into a single "Shell Script" task type.

+Tasks: Shell Task: KEY Field Added
+  Keys can now be used on Shell Tasks when using Remote Execution Targets

+Tenants: Logouts now redirect to subdomain login
+  When logging out of a sub-tenant, users are now redirected to the Tenants login url, rather than the Master Tenant login url.

 UI: Alarm Icon with Alarm Count badge added to Global Header Alarm Icon added to Global Header that links to Operations: Health: Alarms.